z505/powtils/README.md

 * MySQL sessions instead of tet file sessions.
 Always wanted to demo this.. didn't get around to it.. now is time.
 * SQLite sessions instead of text file sessions.
 Want to demo this too.

+Other todo items:
+* try instantFPC on the server, allowing programs to run without compiling by developer (act like scripts)
+* move fasthtmlparser to its own project.
+Jamming too many units into powtils project makes it too much like Delphi JEDI where everything is crammed into one single massive beast.
+Not good idea I guess.
+* fasthtmlparser has already been ported to GoLang... need to upload code
+* port wiki parser to golang
+* make powtils cgi framework/tools for golang.
+Some work has been done here, only started.